johnofleek/mdot2usbc_notes/README.md

 ![Image of power sequence](https://github.com/johnofleek/mdot2usbc_notes/blob/master/M_2_sequence20190307.png)

+## LED D6
+This LED indicates the power sequence state.
+When the power is being applied to the module and the module is out of reset this LED
+1. Flashes 3 times indicating powered from the USB C connector
+2. Flashes 2 timed indicating powered from the external power connector

+## LED D1
+This is the module ON LED - if the module is powered and is not in Airplane mode the LED is on

 ## Board dimensions
 The board is 61.5mm by 30.5mm - the following drawing is of the initial product build